ChrisZie/HugoSymphony/content/_index.md

     bar: 1
     question2: or 55% of ALL donations are made online, via Social Media and websites, more than all other methods combined?
     answer: 'Your impact is directly tied to your revenue and your revenue is directly tied to your fundraising.
-    <br>We design and deploy superb online fundraising campaigns that can reach both local and international audiences,
+    <br>We design and deploy superb online fundraising campaigns that reach global audiences,
-    consistently yielding the highest possible income.'
+    providing you with significant and dependable income.'
 ---